Snowyyxx/chatroom-cpp/README.md

 - Improved error handling / multithreaded behavior
 - Enhanced user experience / documentation

-This was done as part of a networking project during [Your College Name]'s placement process.
+This was done as part of a networking project during Thapar's placement process.